Tharad: History

 The next ruler of Tharad was Chauhan Jetmalji, a cadet of the Vav house, who established himself there in 1736.
 In the following year, Rana Vajrajji, the head of the Vav house, fearing that Jetmalji might prove a dangerous rival, invited Bahadur Khan of Palanpur to oust him.
 Bahadur Khan agreed, and, driving out Jetmalji, kept the chiefship in his own hands.
 Within a few years (about 1740), the district was given either as an estate, jaghirdari, or as a charge, faujdari, to Nawab Kamal-ud-din Khan, till, in 1759, he handed it over to Vaghela Kanji, chief of Morvada, one of the supporters of the Babi family.
 This Kanji belonged to the Sardhara branch of the Vaghela tribe who took their name from the conquest of Sardhargadh in Saurashtra.
 This fortress, conquered by Vaghela Muluji from Churasam Bhim, was held by the Vaghelas for three generations.
 Then Vaghela Lunaji was expelled by Vibhojt, the head of the Jadeja house of Rajkot.
 Lunaji conquered Radhanpur, Varihi, Khorda, Santalpur, and Gidi in Kutch.
-In 1479 (Samvat 1535) one of his descendants, Rana Visal Dev, conquered Morvada, slaying its Chavad chief Magaji, and since then Kanji's forefathers have held Morvada.
+In 1479 (Samvat 1535) one of his descendants, Rana Visal Dev, conquered Morvada, slaying its Chavod chief Magaji, and since then Kanji's forefathers have held Morvada.

 Kanji, before his death (1786), succeeded in making himself independent of his former patron.
 He was succeeded by his brother Harbhamji.
 About this time (1819), Tharad being much harassed and almost unpeopled by the raids of Khosas and other desert plunderers, the chief Harbhamji approached the British.
 In 1820, after the Khosas bad been driven out, the chief entered into an agreement with the British and Gaekwad on 14 February 1821 and became protectorate.
 In 1823 Harbhamji died and was succeeded by Karansing.
 In 1859 Karansing died and was succeeded by Khengarsing.
 Khengarsig died in 1892 and was succeeded by Abhaising who died in 1910.
 His successor Daulatsinh ruled from 1910 to 1921 when he died.
 Bimsinhji succeeded him and ruled until independence of India in 1947.

-Tharad was under Palanpur Agency of Bombay Presidency, which in 1925 became the Banas Kantha Agency and ruled by Koli chieftains.
+Tharad was under Palanpur Agency of Bombay Presidency, which in 1925 became the Banas Kantha Agency and ruled by Vaghela chieftains.
 After Independence of India in 1947, Bombay Presidency was reorganized in Bombay State.
 When Gujarat state was formed in 1960 from Bombay State, it fell under Banaskantha district of Gujarat.